For the last seven years, since 2014, we've had Southwest's Companion Pass.

 How to get the Companion Pass for Southwest Airlines (updated with current promotional amounts):

-- Get the personal consumer credit card, like the Southwest Rapid Rewards Premier Credit Card, which has a $99 annual fee immediately, and you spend the $1,000 — that's 41,000 points.
+- Get the personal consumer credit card, like the Southwest Rapid Rewards Premier Credit Card and you spend the $2,000 for the first tier of bonus — that's 82,000 points.

-- Stack on a Southwest Rapid Rewards Premier Business Credit Card too, it runs smilar promotions, which can be as high as 60,000 points for $3,000 of spend in the first 3 months.
+- If you want, stack on a Southwest Rapid Rewards Premier Business Credit Card too, it runs smilar promotions, which right now is 60,000 points after you spend $3,000 on purchases in the first 3 months your account.
 That also has a $99 annual fee.
 Don't have a business, read our applying for a Business Card section below because you can have a business.

-- Once you hit 110,000 points, you'll get SW Companion Pass for rest of the current year AND the next year!
+- With 125,000 points, you'll get SW Companion Pass for rest of the current year AND the next year!

 Remember the Chase 5/24 rule!
 Chase has a rule that if you've been approved for 5 cards in the last 24 months, you will be declined for new cards.
 You probably can remember when you applied for a card but if you've forgotten, the best way to check is to check your credit reports.